1. Ptolemaios Chennos in the Suda

 In order to create such large, finely detailed mosaics, the artists and assistants in their workshops would have required detailed colour sketches from which to work.
 If the "Alexander Mosaic" is a copy of a painting, the mosaicist or some other artist, perhaps specializing in such work, would presumably have had to see the original in order to make a copy as a painting or sketches.
 It is also possible that good painted copies of much-admired paintings also existed at other locations, perhaps decorating the houses of the wealthy.

 It bothers this author, who is also an artist in several media including mosaic, that ancient mosaicists are seen by some scholars merely as copyists of paintings, admired for their technical skills but denied creative originality.
 There is also no reason why mosaic makers could not also have been painters and vice versa.
-Pliny the Elder, the only ancient author to name a mosaic artist, praises the work of Sosos (Natural History, Book 36, chapter 60, section 25), Roman imitations of whose "asarotos oikos" (unswept house) still exist, but nowhere does he mention mosaics as copies of paintings.
+Pliny the Elder, the only ancient author to name a mosaic artist, praises the work of Sosos (Natural History, Book 36, chapter 60), Roman imitations of whose "asarotos oikos" (unswept house) still exist, but nowhere does he mention mosaics as copies of paintings.
 However, as in the case of the Dioskourides works from Pompeii, the existence of a number of mosaics at far-flung locations, depicting the same subject with similar or almost identical compositions, must be evidence of a common original.
-Whether the originals were mosaics or paintings (or even sculptures) is perhaps a moot point.
+Whether the originals were mosaics, paintings or even sculptures is perhaps a moot point.